rfauzi44/theauth-api/README.md

 # The Auth API

-Simple Authentication and CRUD with Express
+Simple Authentication and CRUD App with Express

 ## 🔥 Showcase